In which career can you have the biggest positive impact on the world?

 - A track record that demonstrates intelligence and an ability to work hard.

-- Evidence of deep interest in effective altruism — you need to be happy to talk about it much of the day.
+- Evidence of deep interest in effective altruism — for some roles you need to be happy to talk about it much of the day.
 This breaks down into a focus on social impact and a scientific mindset, as well as knowledge of the community.

 - Flexibility and independence – the organisations are relatively small, so staff need to be happy to work on lots of different projects with less structure.